 Table Tennis Players, like all people, may have illnesses or conditions which require them to take particular medications.
 In line with the World Anti-Doping Code (the Code) and its International Standard for Therapeutic Use Exemptions (ISTUE), the ITTF Anti-Doping Rules (ADR), permit players with or without a disability and their physicians to apply for a Therapeutic Use Exemption (TUE) i.e. permission to use, for therapeutic purposes, substances or methods contained in the List of Prohibited Substances and Methods.

-In accordance with the ADR, a panel of experts (the TUE Committee – TUEC) has been appointed by the ITTF Executive Committee.
-After the TUEC has reviewed the application, you may be given authorization to take the medicine required.
+In accordance with the ADR, a panel of experts (the TUE Committee – TUEC) has been appointed by the International Testing Agency (ITA).
+After the TUEC has reviewed the application, you may be given the authorization to take the medicine required.

 What are the criteria for granting a TUE?